mobius-software-ltd/iotbroker.cloud-ios-client/README.md

 ### Installation

+If you do not have Xcode installed on your Mac, you should do the following:

+* First it is necessary to go to [Apple Developer website](https://developer.apple.com/) and to sign in to your account or register the new one if you yet do not have the account.
+In order to register you should go to Account section and press the **Create Apple ID** button.

+* In your account you should go to Downloads tab and download Xcode.
+You will be forwarded to the corresponding page.
+Here you should press View in Mac App Store button.
+On the Xcode pop-up window you should press Get button to start the download process.
+On your Mac you will find the downloaded Xcode in DMG extension.
+To start working with Xcode you should open this DMG file and run Xcode.

-* To install IoTBroker.Cloud on your iPhone, first you should download [IotBroker.Cloud iOS Client](https://github.com/mobius-software-ltd/iotbroker.cloud-ios-client).
+* To install IoTBroker.Cloud on your iPhone, first you should download IoTBroker.Cloud iOS client

-* In order to open IoTBroker.Cloud iOS client in Xcode, you should go to **File-Open-Choose project**.
-It is necessary to choose **iotbroker.cloud-client.xcodeproj** file.
+* In order to open IoTBroker.Cloud iOS client in Xcode, first you should **go to File-Open-Choose project**.
+It is necessary to choose **iotbroker.cloud-client.xcodeproj file**.

-* Now you should connect your iPhone to Mac via USB.
+* Now you should connect your iPhone to Mac via USB or via Wi-Fi.

-* On the **Scheme** toolbar menu you should choose your device and click **Play** icon.
+* On the Scheme toolbar menu you should choose your device and click Play icon.

 In a few minutes IotBroker iOS Client will be available for use as any other mobile application.
 When you finished with installation, you can open IoTBroker.Cloud on your iPhone and log in.

-Now you are able to start exchanging messages with MQTT server.
+Now you are able to start exchanging messages with server.

 Please note that at this stage it is not possible to register as a client.
 You can log in to your existing account.